 When can interim orders be considered?Back to top

 - necessary to protect the public,

 - otherwise in the public interest, or

 - in the interests of the nurse or midwife

 - an allegation against a nurse or midwife has been referred to the Investigating Committee or the Fitness to Practise Committee but the Committee has not yet reached a final decision.
-This might be where a final hearing before either Committee adjourns part way through the case, and the panel hearing the case thinks that an interim order is necessary, given what they've heard.
+This might be where a final hearing before either Committee adjourns part way through the case, and the panel hearing the case thinks that an interim order is necessary given what they have heard

 - case examiners find a case to answer against a nurse or midwife and refer their case to the Fitness to Practise Committee

 - the Investigating Committee directs that a nurse or midwife’s entry on the register should be amended or removed after deciding the entry was fraudulently procured or incorrectly made

 - after deciding that a nurse or midwife’s fitness to practise is impaired, the Fitness to Practise Committee imposes a striking-off order, a suspension order, or a conditions of practice order.
 An interim order is imposed at this stage to cover the period before the sanction comes into effect, which is usually 28 days after the date on which the decision letter is served.
 The interim order can be imposed for a period up to 18 months to cover any potential appeal.